 Once collected, the donor's stool is mixed with saline water and filtered.
 The stool mixture is then transferred into your digestive tract (colon) through a tube that goes through a colonoscope (a thin, flexible tube with a small camera).
 The good bacteria can also be introduced into the body by way of a tube that goes into the stomach through the mouth.
 Another method is to swallow a capsule that contains freeze-dried donor stool.

 The large intestine has a large number of bacteria.
 These bacteria that live in your intestines are important for your health, and grow in a balanced manner.

-One of these bacteria is called C difficile.
+One of these bacteria is called Clostridioides difficile (C difficile).
 In small amounts, it does not cause problems.

 - However, if a person receives repeated or high doses of antibiotics for an infection elsewhere in the body, most of the normal bacteria in the intestine may be wiped out.
 Bacteria grow and release a toxin.

 - The result may be that too much of the C difficile.